hennelly/hennelly.github.io/Research.md

   - "/img/Spiti.png" : "Spiti Valley, India.
 2015."
 ---

 My research revolves around understanding the evolutionary processes that shape genomic diversity of species and between their populations.
 For this, I use genomic tools, computational methods, and collaborate with a wide range of researchers to answer questions on the evolution and ecology of species, focused on mammals.
-I am invested in ensuring that the scientific knowledge generated from this research is applied to conservation.
+I am deeply interest in ensuring that the scientific knowledge generated from this research is applied to conservation.

+**POSTDOCTORAL RESEARCH - LOCAL ADAPTATION IN GRAY WOLVES**

 **GRAY WOLVES OF SOUTH AND CENTRAL ASIA**